-To weight your pack you can use weight plates, two-liter pop bottles full of water or bags of rice or sand.
+To add load to your pack you can use weight plates, two-liter pop bottles full of water, or bags of rice or sand.
 A two-liter bottle of water weighs 4.4 lbs.

 When doing weighted hikes I suggest using hiking poles as you are top-heavy so it will help with stumbles and stability.

 Interval training is a hard effort followed by easier recovery periods.
 This can be done running, cycling, rowing, pushing a prowler sled, or even swinging a kettlebell.
 The key is doing bursts of something hard followed by a recovery period of easy effort.

 Currently, my favorite type of interval is hill sprints.
 They are super hard but since I'm running uphill there isn't a lot of impacts compared to running on level ground.
 I found a trail near my house with a steep hill about 40 meters long.